ASP Manual - Appendix G

 Faculty Mentor duties include the following:

-- Provide direct mentoring support to a team of up to 20 AHEC Scholars at assigned Regional Center site.
+• Provide direct mentoring support to a team ranging from 15-20 AHEC Scholars at assigned Regional Center site.

 1. September 12 (or next working day) of each fiscal year- each faculty mentor’s seminar topic must be identified and submitted to the AzAHEC Program Director.